Attractive export finance for a green investment opportunity

 Fig. 6: Dutch Prime Minister Mark Rutte together with the project stakeholders in Argentina, including FMO and Aircrete Europe.

-In addition to offering finance support through a buyer’s credit together with FMO, Aircrete can also provide a seller’s credit, backed by an Atradius insurance, which is particularly interesting for medium-sized investments, such as existing AAC plant upgrades and modernizations.
+In addition to offering financial support through a buyer’s credit together with FMO, Aircrete can also provide a seller’s credit, backed by an Atradius insurance, which is particularly interesting for medium-sized investments, such as existing AAC plant upgrades and modernizations.
 With this initiative, besides their technical experience, Aircrete Europe is also actively supporting the establishment of new, innovative, green building solutions with AAC panels and blocks as well as upgrade projects for existing factories financially.

 McKinsey & Company, How construction can emerge stronger after coronavirus, May 8, 2020